 Research: TBD

-ECE PhD 2023 (co-supervised with Prof Wong at UIUC)
+UIUC ECE PhD 2023 (co-supervised with Prof Martin Wong at UIUC)

-Research: Parallel and heterogeneous algorithms for static timing analysis
+Dissertation: Parallel and heterogeneous computing for static timing analysis

 Research: Graph neural network, performance modeling